Welcome to the Berkshire West Autism & ADHD Support Service.

 For parents and carers, support available includes:

-- Autism advice workshops: Understanding More About Autism; Sensory Differences; and Supporting Behaviour; plus a series of four workshops for parents/carers of autistic teenagers.
+- Autism advice workshops: Understanding More About Autism; Sensory Differences; Supporting Behaviour; Emotional Regulation; Eating & Mealtime Challenges; and Autism & Mainstream Schools; plus three workshops tailored for parents/carers of autistic 11 to 17-year-olds.

 - Teen Life, a National Autistic Society course for parents and carers of autistic children aged 10 to 16.